 55. The criminal profilers on DateLine are respected experts in the field.
 They were allowed to see at least some of the evidence.
 They easily ruled out a drug related hit.
 They said it was artfully planned by amateur murderers.
 They said it was planned by someone close to Lindsay who likely worked in the same office.
 That narrows the suspects down to a few people.
 Why is the SPD completing ignoring the collaborative analysis of these experts?
 Those people were publicly cleared by the SPD right after the show aired because it was obvious to all, who in her life fit the description and had a motive.

 The only people ignoring all the facts and details shared by the respected experts and the SP are the C.F.
 The experts and the SP have said this murder will not be solved based on forensics yet the C.F. repeatedly claim the crime scene had loads of physical evidence, specifically DNA, skin cells, sweat, footprints, etc. How would they even know this?
 At the same time, the C.F. make a point of saying the Dateline experts are WELL RESPECTED IN THEIR FIELD.
-So why are the C.F. not respecting what the Dateline experts shared on Dateline about the crime scene being a forensic nightmare and that Jason was cleared as a suspect?
-Why are the C.F. not respecting the experts who agree with the SP that Lindsay’s murder will not be solved based on forensics and that someone with first-hand knowledge needs to come forward and share what they know in order to solve this case?
+So why is the C.F. not respecting what the Dateline experts shared on Dateline about the crime scene being a forensic nightmare and that Jason was cleared as a suspect?
+Why is the C.F. not respecting the experts who agree with the SP that Lindsay’s murder will not be solved based on forensics and that someone with first-hand knowledge needs to come forward and share what they know in order to solve this case?
 The C.F. are basically calling the respected experts liars now just like they call the SP.
-The C.F. believe they are detectives and they go on social media an publicly clear people when they have no first-hand knowledge of the case.
+The C.F. believe they are detectives and they go on social media and publicly clear people when they have no first-hand knowledge of the case.
 Why is the C.F. completing ignoring the collaborative analysis and the evidence of experts, investigators, RCMP, etc?
 It is obvious to everyone why the SP and experts cleared the Zailo’s.
 They had nothing to do with it and had ZERO MOTIVE.
 Based on forensic evidence, a timeline of communications, witnesses, CCTV footage, bank records, VISA records, phone records, etc. they know the Zailo’s are not involved in Lindsay’s murder.
 The C.F. have no access to any of this information yet they continue to pick and choose their suspects and convict them of murder.

 What the experts really said on Dateline :